-Use of deadly force is most common when officers must euthanize animals which are injured or potentially rabid.
+Use of deadly force is most common when officers must euthanize animals that are injured or potentially rabid.
 The next largest number of firearm discharges occurs when dogs become aggressive toward an officer or another person in the presence of an officer.

-In 2012, two of the 78 events involved discharging a firearm against a person.
-There were no injuries as a result of these events.
-Figure 4.6 shows the number of incidents where employees discharged their firearms during 2011 and 2012.
+In 2014, only one (1) of 75 events involved discharging a firearm against a person.
+Figure 4.6 shows the number of incidents where employees discharged their firearms during 2012 and 2013.

-Figure 4.6 In 2012 approximately 97% of firearms were discharged in response to injured or aggressive animals.
+Figure 4.6 In 2014, approximately 99% of firearms were discharged in response to injured or aggressive animals.

-5. In-Custody Deaths
+5.In-Custody Deaths